overextended/ox_inventory/index.md

 <h1 align='center'>Modifying your framework</h1>

+#### Updating from hsn-inventory
+* Though the changes being applied are mostly the same, there are some minor differences (aside from the obvious name change)
+* `ESX.SavePlayer` is no longer being modified and should be reverted to default
-* If you are updating from hsn-inventory, some functions may need to be reverted to default
+* `self.getAccounts` and `self.getAccount` are no longer being modified and should be reverted to default
-* If you notice any remaining functions that aren't included in this guide, revert them to default
+* That should be everything, but let me know if I missed anything leftover

 ## server/main.lua